justinyuchi/Hedge_Funds_Portfolio_Optimization/README.md

     Objective Function:

         Maximize the Information Ratio:
-            •A measure of the risk-adjusted returns of a financial asset or portfolio relative to a benchmark.
+            • A measure of the risk-adjusted returns of a financial asset or portfolio relative to a benchmark.
         Minimize Transaction Costs:
-            •Costs incurred when buying or selling assets.
+            • Costs incurred when buying or selling assets.
         Minimize Tax Expenses:
-            •Taxes associated with trading activities and capital gains.
+            • Taxes associated with trading activities and capital gains.

     Constraints:

         Risk Exposure Constraints:
-            •Maintain low exposure to certain βs.
+            • Maintain low exposure to certain βs.
-            •Increase exposure to specific risks/factors.
+            • Increase exposure to specific risks/factors.
         Strategy Constraints:
-            •Employ a long/short strategy:
+            • Employ a long/short strategy:
-                •Short overvalued stocks.
+                • Short overvalued stocks.
-                •Long undervalued stocks in the same sector.
+                • Long undervalued stocks in the same sector.
         Weight Constraints:
-            •For internal compliance:
+            • For internal compliance:
-                •No weight can be greater than 0.05.
+                • No weight can be greater than 0.05.
-                •No weight can be lower than -0.05.
+                • No weight can be lower than -0.05.
-            •Cash Holdings Constraints:
+            • Cash Holdings Constraints:
-                •Avoid redundant capital usage.
+                • Avoid redundant capital usage.
-                •Preserve cash for future margin calls.
+                • Preserve cash for future margin calls.

     Recent State:

-        Current weights for each asset
+        Current weights for each asset.

 ### Methodology